jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 The question is often raised, "If `this` is the element, why is there a second (DOM element) argument passed to the callback?"

-Whether done intentionally, or in the context of our callback, our execution scope may change.
+Whether done intentionally, or inadvertently in our callback, our execution context may change.
 If we consistently use the keyword `this`, we may end up confusing ourselves or another developer coming behind us.
-Even if our execution scope remains the same, it may be more readable to use the second parameter as a named parameter.
+Even if our execution context remains the same, it may be more readable to use the second parameter as a named parameter.

 For example:

 ```
-$('li').each( function(index, listItem) {
+$("li").each( function(index, listItem) {

 	this === listItem; // true